 Fort Washington Investment Advisors Investing Philosophy

 Like most investment advisors, Fort Washington Investment collects management fees based on a percentage of the client’s AUM.
-According to a 2018 study of 1,500 firms by RIA in a Box, the average financial advisor fee is 0.95% of AUM.
-Below, we explore the fee schedule for Fort Washington's discretionary accounts.
+Below, we explore the fee schedule for Fort Washington's individual accounts:

 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|